oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

     ![This is a screenshot of the Configure variables screen](images/deploy-configvariables4.png)
     <!--Tiffany rename and renumber images-->

     f.
 In the EBS CM Administrator User section, leave all fields blank.
-For this hands-on lab, these values are dynamically chosen for you based on the user connected to the OCI Console.
+For this lab, these values are dynamically chosen for you based on the user connected to the OCI Console.

     ![This is a screenshot of the Configure variables screen](images/deploy-configvariables3.png)